HearthSim/proto-extractor/README.md

 Compile the program.
 Give it the library files you want to decompile and if you want proto2 or proto3 syntax.

-The program will do it's thing; resolve circular dependancies and name collisions for you.
+The program will do the following actions automatically:

-It will also try to package different files based on their namespace through substring matching.
+* resolve circular dependancies;
+* resolve name collisions.

 usage example:
 ```bash